Tim McGraw (song): Music

 "Tim McGraw" is 3 minutes and 52 seconds long.
-It is a mid-tempo country ballad that is driven by a twelve-string guitar and incorporates fiddle, Dobro, and banjo.
+It is a mid-tempo country and country pop ballad that is driven by a twelve-string guitar and incorporates fiddle, Dobro, and banjo.
 Swift sings in the low range of her soprano.
 Critics described the production of "Tim McGraw" as understated and simple.
 The music critic Annie Zaleski described the tones of the instruments as "wistful" and "keening".

-Written in the key of G major, "Tim McGraw" uses the '50s progression (I—vi—IV—V; G—Em—C—D), which is associated with late-1950s and early-1960s doo-wop and rock and roll songs.
+Written in the key of C major, "Tim McGraw" uses the '50s progression (I—vi—IV—V; C—Am—F—G), which is associated with late-1950s and early-1960s doo-wop and rock and roll songs.
 The minor vi chord adds a sense of melancholy and wistfulness to the sound, as described by Zaleski and the musicologist James E. Perone.
 According to Perone, by using the '50s progression, "Tim McGraw" evokes classic hits such as Dolly Parton's "I Will Always Love You" (1974), the Marvelettes' "Please Mr. Postman" (1961), and Hoagy Carmichael's "Heart and Soul" (1938) and thus has a timeless feel to it.

 The refrain, as described by Perone, is "motivically based"—each one of the melodic motif is built within a small pitch range.
 According to Perone, this, as well as the fact that the refrain is built on repetitions of the initial short motif, gives the song a catchy tune that makes the audience want to sing along to.
 Additionally, the refrain—and to a certain extent, the verses—uses syncopation at the sixteenth-note level, which lends the song a production reminiscent to non-country genres such as alternative rock and hip-hop.